-OVERVIEW: The Max and Victoria Dreyfus Foundation awards grants to organizations where its grants “can make a big difference.”
-Giving emphases are the arts, the environment, health, housing and education.
+OVERVIEW: The Max and Victoria Dreyfus Foundation supports organizations where its grants “can make a big difference.”
+Funding priorities include the arts, the environment, health, housing and education.

 IP TAKE: The Max and Victoria Dreyfus Foundation is an interesting blend of elusive and accessible.
-It doesn’t have a mission statement, and it doesn’t declare its areas of interest, instead stating it would rather keep its coffers open to organizations that make the most compelling cases for its support.
-But it’s open to all 501(c)(3) outfits who can make that case, with an open application and no geographic restrictions, so long as they’re based in the U.S.
+It does not have a mission statement, and it does not declare its areas of interest, instead stating it would rather keep its coffers open to organizations that make the most compelling cases for its support.
+But it is open to all 501(c)(3) organizations who can make that case and has an open application with no geographic restrictions.

-That rich history in American music provides an intuitive explanation why this foundation supports the arts, including film.
-And that's about all the “why” you're going to get, because this foundation does not declare a mission statement, nor any particular focus of its giving.
-In fact, it purposefully leaves the door wide open, stating that it “does not establish funding priorities on an annual basis, but rather supports worthwhile activities for which an organization has made a compelling case to receive funding.”
+The foundation does not declare a mission statement or a particular funding focus.
+In fact, it is intentionally vague in this respect, stating that it “does not establish funding priorities on an annual basis, but rather supports worthwhile activities for which an organization has made a compelling case to receive funding.”

-A major thrust of that “compelling case” should be to establish why support from The Max and Victoria Dreyfus Foundation will make a big difference.
-The foundation views its grants as small ones (the typical range is $1,000 - $10,000) but it still wants to have a big impact on your ability to execute your film program.
+A key element of grant seekers’ “compelling case” should be to establish why support from The Max and Victoria Dreyfus Foundation will make a big difference.
+The foundation views its grants as small ones (the typical range is $1,000 - $10,000) but it still wants to have a big impact on grant seekers’ ability to execute.

-The foundation is also open-minded about how its funds could be used, and will provide general operating support and contribute to capital campaigns in addition to giving program support—to organizations anywhere in the U.S., so long as you’re a 501(c)(3).
+The foundation is also open-minded about how its funds can be used, and it will provide general operating support and contribute to capital campaigns in addition to giving program support—to organizations anywhere in the U.S., as long as they are a 501(c)(3).

 The Max and Victoria Dreyfus Foundation has an open application process with two deadlines, May and November.